 MiniGraph Playground – Executive Summary

-Guide: An implementation of in-memory property graph for computation and decision-making.
+An implementation of an in-memory property graph for computation and decision-making.

 Overview

-MiniGraph Playground is a graph-based application modeling and execution platform designed to enable rapid development of backend services, APIs, and decision logic without writing application code.
+MiniGraph Playground is a graph-based application modeling and execution platform that enables rapid development of backend services, APIs, and decision logic — without writing application code.

-It introduces the concept of an Active Knowledge Graph — a graph model that not only represents knowledge and relationships, but also executes behavior through embedded skills during graph traversal.
+At its core is the concept of an Active Knowledge Graph: a graph model that not only represents knowledge and relationships, but also executes behavior through embedded skills during graph traversal.

 This approach allows organizations to: